SysKitTeam/docs-point/docs/configuration/microsoft-teams-activity.md

   activity in your tenant.
 ---

-# Microsoft Teams Activity Tracking
+# Enable Microsoft Teams Activity Tracking

 :::info
 **Microsoft Teams Activity Tracking** is available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.